secretstartups/handbook/support/license-and-renewals/index.html.md

 might not otherwise encounter working other Support problem types.
 This list supplements the baseline entitlements for the Support Engineer job family.

-#### LicenseDot
+#### CustomerDot
 {:.no_toc}

-LicenseDot is where all self-managed licenses are generated, stored and email notifications sent to the email associated to the license.
-You'll need access to this to view existing customer licenses and manually generate new ones if necessary.
+CustomerDot is where all license management is handled.
+You will need access to this to generate, forward and modify customer information.

 * System name:
-  > LicenseDot - admin
+  > CustomerDot - admin
 * Justification for this access:
-  > Support Engineers need LicenseDot admin access to work on customer licensing
+  > Support Engineers need CustomerDot admin access to work on customer licensing and subscriptions
   > issues and to debug issues on the application itself.

 #### Salesforce